tq-bit/chattergram-redis/readme.md

 # Chattergram + Redis

-A chat application that transcribes voice messages to text
+A chat application that transcribes voice messages to text - powered by the [Redis Stack](https://redis.io/docs/stack/)

-Chattergram has its own signup workflow.
-Your data will be stored on a local MongoDB instance & you can use a fake-email address
+Chattergram runs on two separate applications - a frontend and a backend.
+You need to create an account to access the chat.
+All of your data will be stored on a local Redis (& MongoDB) instance.

 ![](https://raw.githubusercontent.com/tq-bit/chattergram-redis/master/assets/chattergram_signup.gif)